MSylvia/Ini-js/README.md

 ### Additional notes

 * End-of-line comments cannot be created programmatically, only full-line comments.
-* In compliance with the git-config spec, only strings, integers, and booleans are allowed as value types.
-Values declared as `null`, or created programmatically with `null` declared as a string, will be strings.
-Values created programmatically with `null` declared *as null* will be `true`.
-Numbers other than integers will be strings.
+* `null` is not a valid value.
+A variable with a value declared as `null` will have that value as a string.
+Variables created programmatically with a value of `null` will be `true`, unless it is passed as a string.

 ## Example